naru0504/craftalert/docs-src/guides/index.md

 ## Using promises

-colorfulalert uses [promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) to keep track of how the user interacts with the alert.
+craftalert uses [promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) to keep track of how the user interacts with the alert.

 If the user clicks the confirm button, the promise resolves to `true`.
 If the alert is dismissed (by clicking outside of it), the promise resolves to `null`.